Density theorems for $\text{GL}_n$ via Rankin-Selberg $L$-functions: Outline

-In \cref{sec:preliminaries}, we describe the formal setup for our methods by gathering various preliminaries from literature.
-In \cref{sec:bounds-rankin-selberg}, we study sums over $\pi, \pi' \in \mF$ of Rankin--Selberg coefficients; in particular, we establish the aforementioned \cref{prop:rs-nonnegative-definite,prop:rs-triple-sums}, which may be of independent interest.
+In \cref{sec:preliminaries}, we describe the formal setup for our methods by gathering various preliminaries from the literature.
+In \cref{sec:bounds-rankin-selberg}, we study sums over $\pi, \pi' \in \mF$ of Rankin--Selberg coefficients and establish the aforementioned \cref{prop:rs-nonnegative-definite,prop:rs-triple-sums}, which may be of independent interest.
 In \cref{subsec:non-archimedean,subsec:archimedean}, we carry out the argument described above, with averaging over $\pi, \pi' \in \mF$, to prove density theorems for the local parameters of $\GL_n$ automorphic representations at $v = p < \infty$ and then $v = \infty$.
-We discuss some limitations and potential improvements in \cref{subsec:remarks-amplif}.
+In \cref{subsec:amplif-unram}, we incorporate twists by Dirichlet characters at an unramified place into our arguments, which allows us to recover the pointwise bounds of Luo--Rudnick--Sarnak \cite{luo1995selberg}.
+In \cref{subsec:amplif-ram}, we execute a similar argument using twists at a ramified place, which exploits additional conductor dropping for the special family $\mF = \mF_I(q)$, leading to the proof of \cref{thm:density-blomer-family}.